 I think the sides of the fireplace opening will need to be plastered as the corners of the bricks have been knocked off.
 Possibly I will be able to only plaster the corners and make a nice curve.
 I’ll likely leave the back of the opening in sooty brick.

 The Bedroom is one of the older rooms in the house.
 The blue colour is distemper on top of haired lime plaster on wattle and daub.
-The pink (a gypsum skim applied in 1910) covers lime applied by the Edwardians who filled in the door opening to the right, raised the ceiling, then chopped a new door opening through the wall plate!
+The pink (a gypsum skim over lime) was applied by the people* who filled in the door opening to the right, raised the ceiling, then chopped a new door opening through the wall plate!

 I’ve exposed the beams (I think the wall plates were originally exposed or hidden by the ceiling.
 The tie beam was originally above the ceiling).